sahahn/BPt/docs/dataset.rst

 'float' which are continuous variables, categorical or a data file.
 By default if not specified, variables are considered to be of type 'float'.

-Not taking into account data files, which we will discuss below, all one generally has to worry about with respect to data types are telling the Dataset class which columns are categorical.
+Not taking into account :ref:`data_files`, which we will discuss below, all one generally has to worry about with respect to data types are telling the Dataset class which columns are categorical.
 By default, if any columns are set to pandas type 'category', e.g., via: